Herringbone Flooring: The Complete UK Buyer’s Guide

 Herringbone Flooring by Room

-Hallways — herringbone is a natural fit for narrow spaces.
-The zigzag pattern draws the eye along the length of the hall and creates visual interest in what’s otherwise a plain rectangular corridor.
+Hallways.
+Herringbone is a natural fit for narrow spaces.
+The zigzag pattern draws the eye along the length of the hall and creates visual interest in what is otherwise a plain rectangular corridor.
 Click SPC herringbone handles the high traffic and wet shoes.
 Browse our hallway LVT or hallway engineered wood collections.

 See Herringbone in Person: Our 24/7 Smart Showroom

 Herringbone is one of those patterns you need to see at scale before committing.
-A single sample plank doesn’t convey the impact of a full room.
-Our smart showroom in Altrincham is open 24/7 — no appointment needed.
+A single sample plank does not convey the impact of a full room.
+Our smart showroom in Altrincham is open 24/7, no appointment needed.
 Request a security code online and visit any time to compare LVT herringbone and engineered wood herringbone side by side.
 See how different colourways and materials work in real light and at full room scale.

 Where to Start

 Browse our LVT herringbone collection, stone-effect herringbone LVT, or engineered wood herringbone range.
+The GF LVT range carries herringbone in both glue-down and click formats.
 Order free samples to test colourways in your space.
 Not sure which herringbone format is right for your project?
-Get in touch — our team can recommend the right product for your rooms, timeline, and budget.
+Get in touch, our team can recommend the right product for your rooms, timeline, and budget.